a4lg/ffuzzy/ffuzzy/src/_docs/compat_semver_violation.md

 This page lists all yanked versions because of SemVer-related issues:

 1. Violates SemVer compatibility (+ Cargo rule about 0.y.z) itself, or
-2. Not yanking the version would result in SemVer violation on subsequent versions in the same version line.
+2. Not yanking the release would result in SemVer violation on subsequent releases in the same version line.

 ## Violated Releases